 Once the lock-down has been reduced we expect new or existing aggregators such as JustEat to assist in this process.
 This is because they can offer economies of scale to many small retailers who don’t have the time or money to build and maintain their own transactional website.

 Disruption in SEO

-With more sales and services being purchased online there is likely to be continued demand for professional SEO services.
-With smaller and geographically restricted companies needing to develop transactional websites there will be more demand for local SEO marketing as home delivery becomes more important.
+With more sales and services being purchased online there is likely to be a demand for professional SEO services.
+With smaller and geographically restricted companies needing to develop transactional websites.
+There will be more demand for local SEO marketing as home delivery becomes more important.

 Cloud Meeting and Team Collaboration Solutions:

 Since the Coronavirus outbreak there has been a surge in interest from organisations about using cloud meeting platforms.
 Many multinational organisations already use platforms such as Zoom, LogMeIn, BlueJeans, and Google Hangouts Meet video conferencing capabilities.